vituri/TDA_workshop_EBT2024/README.md

 The best way to install Julia, VSCode and getting started is following the excellent [Modern Julia Workflows](https://modernjuliaworkflows.org/).

+In short:

 - Install Julia;
 - Install VSCode;
-- Install the Julia VSCode extension.
+- Install the Julia VSCode extension;
+- Write some code on VSCode;
+- Run it with `Shift + Enter`.

 That's it!